ksmet1977/luxpy/README.md

 * color appearance models
 * color rendition indices
 * calculation of photobiological quantities
-* Multi-component spectrum creation and optimization
+* multi-component spectrum creation and optimization
-* Hyper-spectral image simulation and rendering
+* hyper-spectral image simulation and rendering
 * MacAdam ellipses
 * color differences (cam02ucs, DE2000, ...)
+* modelling of individual observer color matching functions (Asano, 2016)
+* calculation of CIEOP06 (cfr.
+CIE TC1-97) color matching functions and cone-fundamentals
 * ...

 As of May 2019, LuxPy now also has a toolbox **spectro** for **spectral measurements** with **JETI** and **OceanOptics** spectrometers: